 Premises Liability versus Holding Dram Shops Liable for Instances of Drunk Driving

-As we’ve already discussed above, an Arizona dram shop can be held liable for any injury or damage to property done by a patron they “over-served” after seeing or clearly understanding that that patron was already intoxicated based on the above listed criteria.
-But in the state of Arizona, pursuant to ARS 4-311(D), dram shops may also be held accountable in drunk driving cases where the individual driving was far over-served at a dram shop, after he or she was clearly intoxicated based on the legal criteria, thus causing a car accident.
+As we’ve already discussed above, an Arizona dram shop can be held liable for any injury or damage to property done by a patron they “over-served” after seeing or clearly understanding that that patron was already intoxicated based on the above-listed criteria.
+But in the state of Arizona, pursuant to ARS 4-311(D), dram shops may also be held accountable in drunk driving cases where the individual driving was far over-served at a dram shop after he or she was clearly intoxicated based on the legal criteria, thus causing a car accident.
 ARS 4-311(D) holds the dram shop accountable for having served the drunken driver of that car when it can be established that that individual was already intoxicated and continuing to be served by that dram shop.

-How to Protect Your Dram Shop from Liability for Injury, Damages, or Accidents
+How to Protect Your Dram Shop from Liability for Injury, Damages, or Accidents?

-While ARS 4-311(D) does lay out a definition for what it means to be intoxicated, bars, nightclubs, and other establishments serving alcohol can be extremely busy, making it extraordinarily difficult to keep up with which patrons have been served how many times, and in other cases, some patrons are able to better conceal their level of intoxication.
+While ARS 4-311(D) does lay out a definition for what it means to be intoxicated, bars, nightclubs, and other establishments serving alcohol can be extremely busy, making it extraordinarily difficult to keep up with which patrons have been served and how many times, and in other cases, some patrons are able to better conceal their level of intoxication.

-And, there are limitations to the Arizona Dram Shop Laws dictated in the Arizona Revised Statute, such as those who do not possess a liquor license, but who are serving alcohol at a social event in their home or other establishment are not going to be held liable under ARS 4-311(D).
+And, there are limitations to the Arizona Dram Shop Laws dictated in the Arizona Revised Statute, such as those who do not possess a liquor license, but who are serving alcohol at a social event in their home or other establishment is not going to be held liable under ARS 4-311(D).

-How the Shah Law Firm Can Assist with Your Arizona Dram Shop Liability Case
+How the Shah Law Firm Can Assist with Your Arizona Dram Shop Liability Case?

-However, if your nightclub, bar, restaurant, eatery, or other establishment with a liquor license has been the target of a dram shop liability case, the Shah Law Firm stands ready to do whatever it takes to prove that you, your employees, and your establishment are not at fault for any injury, damages, or any accidents that resulted in the over-drinking on the part of an individual who may have happened to visit your establishment.
+However, if your nightclub, bar, restaurant, eatery, or other establishments with a liquor license has been the target of a dram shop liability case, the Shah Law Firm stands ready to do whatever it takes to prove that you, your employees, and your establishment are not at fault for any injury, damages, or any accidents that resulted in the over-drinking on the part of an individual who may have happened to visit your establishment.
 After all, who is to say that person didn’t leave, go home, drink there, and come back to your establishment to drink more?